axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/filters/tagging-messages/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

 You can label the messages with custom tags.
 Tags are simple labels, identified by their names, which must be unique.
-Currently {{% productparam "abbrev" %}} can tag a message at two different places:
+Currently {{% param "product.abbrev" %}} can tag a message at two different places:

   - at the source when the message is received, and